Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

 A colon cleanse should only be considered following advice from your doctor or health care professional.

-An apple juice fast or cleanse is where you drink only apple juice for 1-3 days and avoid eating.
+An apple juice diet or cleanse is where you drink only apple juice for one to three days and avoid eating, similar to other detox diets and fasting.
 I would recommend diluting the apple juice with plenty of water to avoid dehydration, diarrhoea and major blood sugar spikes.

 For 1-3 days prior to the cleanse make sure you gradually cut back on those processed foods that are especially harsh on the body.
 Avoid alcohol, caffeine, soda, junk food, ready meals and anything highly processed and containing lots of sugar.
 Ideally you want to be eating lots of fresh fruit, veggies and plain foods on the run up to the cleanse.

-An example meal plan would be plain oatmeal for breakfast, avocado and pine nut salad for lunch and homecooked rice, boiled veggies and white fish or lentils for dinner.
-Snacks can include fruit, nuts and herbal teas.
+An example cleansing diet meal plan would be plain oatmeal for breakfast, avocado and pine nut salad for lunch and homecooked rice, boiled veggies and white fish or lentils for dinner.
+Snacks can include whole fruit, nuts and herbal teas.

 Drink plenty of water on the lead up to the fast to make sure you’re well hydrated.